blp100/Po-Cheng-Yeh-Site/README.md

 # Po-Cheng-Yeh-Site

-The first I made personal website it's long time ago.
+The first time I made personal website it's long time ago.
 And know it's a fresh new start for me.

 #Tech Use